Status

 Project Overview

-This project will construct a new sidewalk on the west side of Dayton Avenue N, between NW Richmond Beach Road and N 178th Court.
+This project will construct a new sidewalk on the west side of Dayton Avenue N, between NW Richmond Beach Road and N 178th Lane.

 Project improvements include: